 This information is required by law and is provided by First Coast Technical College’s Operations Division.

 FCTC is also required to maintain a crime log that tracks current reports of crimes that occurred on each campus, in certain off-campus buildings or property owned or controlled by FCTC, and on public property within, or immediately adjacent to and accessible from the campus.
-Students or employees may review the log during normal office hours at the FCTC Main Campus Reception Desk at 2980 Collins Avenue, Building A, St. Augustine, FL 32084 or by clicking on the link below.
+Students or employees may review the log during normal office hours at the FCTC Main Campus Reception Desk at 2980 Collins Avenue, Building A, St. Augustine, FL 32084.

 Recommended Safe Practices